SuperJMN-Zafiro/Zafiro.Avalonia.Filesystem.Explorer/README.md

 ## Key Features

 - Compose your file explorer using this available components, like Address, of the TransferMananger.
 Style them or use the default look.
-- If quite dynamic!
+- It's quite dynamic!
 Make up with the best taste of reactive programming!
 - Fully customizable.
 The model is quite powerfull and extensible.

 ## Acknowledgements